Student Shuttle System

 Walking Safety Escort Services

 Walking Safety Escort Services are provided upon request from dusk to dawn for anyone walking alone on campus.
-An escort can be summoned to any college building, resident hall, or parking lot by calling the office of Safety and Security (440-775-8444 or ext.
+An escort can be summoned to any college building, resident hall, or parking lot by calling Campus Safety (440-775-8444 or ext.
 58444 from on campus) or by using any of the distinctively marked blue campus emergency phones.
 Campus security officers, their student assistants, and the Student Shuttle System participate in this service.

 Emergency Telephone System